HaloPSA plugin

 • read:assets

-After updating permissions, Edit your HaloPSA data source and click Test and update, then refresh the tile on your dashboard.
+If you have edited permissions to get data to show on a dashboard, you will need to Edit your HaloPSA data source and click Test and update, then refresh the tile on your dashboard.

 Optionally, you may also wish to set further Agent permissions if tiles are unexpectedly showing No data.
 For example, for tickets: